-Paul is reminded how they have always obeyed God, and they should continue to obey, which he describes as working out “your own salvation with fear and trembling” (v.12).
+Paul is reminded how they have “always obeyed” God.
+Now, in Paul’s absence, they should continue to obey, which he describes as working out “your own salvation with fear and trembling”.

 To “work out” in the Greek is “katergazomai” which means to produce or accomplish.
 The word fear in the Greek is “phobos” meaning fear, terror, respect, or reverence, from which comes our word “phobia”.

-So obedience to God produces salvation, through a certain amount of “God phobia”, a reverence of His power and what it can do.
+So, obedience to God produces salvation, through a certain amount of “God phobia”, a reverence of His power and what it can do.
 People who choose to not obey God have no fear of God, which does not produce salvation.

 There are some who interpret verse twelve as meaning that salvation can be earned by works.
 Proper interpretation disputes that conclusion.
 Verse thirteen is a continuation of verse twelve that gives us the “how” of verse twelve.

-Since God is the source of both types of obedience, to will and to do, this obedience comes from a yielding to God and not from our good works.
+Since God is the source of both types of obedience, to will and to do, this obedience comes from a yielding to God’s works and not from our good works.
 Good works are a result of salvation not a path to salvation.
 God is our path to salvation when we yield to Him, allowing Him to work through us.